zestai/zrp/model_report.rst

 Classification models can be classified according to the mathematical form of the underlying prediction function: linear and non-linear models.
 In linear models, the separation between distinct classes, or the relationship between different continuous variables, can be modeled using a linear function.
 Logistic regression, traditionally used for credit modeling, is an example of a linear model, while decision trees and neural networks are non-linear models.

 Several types of classification models could be used to address the problem of predicting race.
-The pros and cons of several options are listed in the table below.
+The pros and cons of several options are ed in the table below.

 +-------------------------------------+-------------------------------------------------------------------------------------------------------------------------------------+---------------------------------------------------------------------------------+
 |              Model Type             |                                                               Benefits                                                              |                                   Limitations                                   |